FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 ## 5.13 The "NameForm" Data Type

-The `NameForm` data type defines a rendition of a name (a "name form") within a given cultural context (e.g., in a given language and script).
+The `NameForm` data type defines a representation of a name (a "name form") within a given cultural context, such as a given language and script.

 As names are captured (in records or in applications), the terms in the name are sometimes classified by type.
 For example, a certificate of death might prompt for "given name(s)" and "surname".
 The `parts` list can be used to represent the terms in the name that have been classified.